keras-team/keras-io/examples/generative/md/text_generation_with_miniature_gpt.md

 <img class="k-inline-icon" src="https://colab.research.google.com/img/colab_favicon.ico"/> [**View in Colab**](https://colab.research.google.com/github/keras-team/keras-io/blob/master/examples/generative/ipynb/text_generation_with_miniature_gpt.ipynb)  <span class="k-dot">•</span><img class="k-inline-icon" src="https://github.com/favicon.ico"/> [**GitHub source**](https://github.com/keras-team/keras-io/blob/master/examples/generative/text_generation_with_miniature_gpt.py)

-**Description:** Implement miniature version of GPT and learn to generate text.
+**Description:** Implement a miniature version of GPT and train it to generate text.

 ---

 ## Introduction

-This example demonstrates autoregressive language modelling using a miniature version of GPT model.
+This example demonstrates how to implement an autoregressive language model using a miniature version of the GPT model.
-The model consists of a single transformer block with causal masking in its attention layer.
+The model consists of a single Transformer block with causal masking in its attention layer.
-We use the text from IMDB sentiment classification dataset for training and generate new movie reviews for a given prompt.
+We use the text from the IMDB sentiment classification dataset for training and generate new movie reviews for a given prompt.
-When using this script with your own data, make sure it has at least 1M words.
+When using this script with your own dataset, make sure it has at least 1 million words.

 This example should be run with `tf-nightly>=2.3.0-dev20200531` or with TensorFlow 2.3 or higher.